Flagro/VecMetaQ/README.md

 # 🚀 **ProjectTextFAISS**

-Part of a suite including [`ProjectTextAgent`](https://github.com/Flagro/ProjectTextAgent) and [`ProjectDataBaseQnA`](https://github.com/Flagro/ProjectDataBaseQnA), ProjectTextFAISS is a FastAPI web app encapsulating a FAISS vector index for easy management of embeddings and metadata.
+Part of a [`ProjectText Suite`](https://github.com/Flagro/ProjectTextSuite).
+ProjectTextFAISS is a FastAPI web app encapsulating a FAISS vector index for easy management of embeddings and metadata.

 ## 🌟 **Features**
 - **Add Data**: Add text, file path, and metadata using `POST /add_data/`.